marle3003/mokapi/docs/config.md

 The dynamic configuration contains everything that defines a service like an OpenApi configuration.
 This configuration can change during runtime and is seamlessly hot-reloaded.

 Mokapi gets its dynamic configuration from providers.
-Currently, only the file provider is supported.
 Each service has its own configuration format.

 - OpenApi
 - AsyncApi
 - LDAP
+- Mokapi

+### File Provider
+The file provider lets you define the dynamic configuration in a YAML or JSON file.
+Depending on service you can split your configuration in multiple files

+`filename` defines the path to the configuration file

+`directory` Defines the path to de directory that contains the configuration files.
+Mokapi includes all subdirectories

+### GIT Provider
+Provide your configuration files via a GIT repository for a example a github repository.

+`url` URL to the GIT repository

+`pullInterval` Defines the pull interval, default '5s'

+### HTTP Provider
+Provide your configuration via HTTP URL

+`url` URL to your configuration file

+`pollInterval` Defines the poll interval, default '5s'

 ## Static Configuration